jefftranter/3dmodels/HeathkitKnobs/README.md

 knob-small: Small sized knob used on test equipment and radios like the Heathkit HR-10B.

+pointer: White pointer that is mounted under the large knob on some models.

 The .scad files are the original OpenSCAD files that were created by hand.
 The .stl files were generated from OpenSCAD and are suitable for loading into your 3D printer/slicer software, such as Cura.